 I am a big fan of this saying:

-Tracking a success of a campaign is necessary for further optimization.
+Tracking the success of a campaign is necessary for further optimization.
 Especially for a marketer.

 The good news is that QR Code advertising campaigns can be tracked easily.
 All you need to ensure is that the QR Code Management tool you are using allows you to create Dynamic QR Codes and has QR Code tracking feature.